 This program highlighted voices of first generation oral histories and those of rising generation perspectives on the Aloha ʻĀina movement, which mobilized thousands across the islands to stop the bombing of Kanaloa Kahoʻolawe, sparked a renaissance of Hawaiian culture, language, arts and sciences, and continues to protect sacred Hawaiian lands.

 Speakers for this event included Kaulupono Luʻuwai and KaipulaumakanioLono Baker and the program was sponsored by UHM Center for Oral History, Protect Kahoʻolawe ʻOhana, DAWSON, and Hawaiʻi Public Radio.
-You can listen to this Weaving Voices Podcast here, and you can watch a recording of the event below.

 LOOKING TO OUR PAST FOR NEW POLITICAL VISIONS

 October 20, 2020

 Tuesday, 5:30 – 6:30 pm

 What kind of leadership do we need to take us out of COVID-19?
 What power does our vote have in this upcoming election?
 This Weaving Voices event continued to explore communities in transition by using oral histories to revisit the era of economic change from plantations to tourism, and political change with the return of AJAs and rise of the Democratic Party in the 1950s.
 In those times of tumult, new political leaders brought forth a strong and different vision for the future of Hawai‘i, sparking huge transformation.

 Speakers included Sandy Ma, Executive Director of Common Cause Hawaiʻi and Colin Moore, UHM Center for Public Policy.